ZHEQIUSHUI/Hand-detector-MXNET-CPP/README.md

 [baidu cloud](https://pan.baidu.com/s/1TJO2aVy_WHpcHly-5LfIJQ)  Code:uif8

-there are two model,SSD and Faster-rcnn,Run same code both that.
+there are two model,SSD and Faster-rcnn,Run same code both that.you can download dan put them in the models folder

 ## Example-SSD